 The Socio-cultural Prominence of Gift Exchange: The Complex Roles of Gift Giving in Different Layers of the Ottoman Society

-Arzu Karaslan examines the definition of family and analyzes the place of engagement in forming an Ottoman family in Early Modern and Modern Periods.
+Arzu Karaslan examines the definition of family and analyzes the place of engagement in forming an Ottoman family in the Early Modern and Modern Periods.
 In these periods, not only religious orders but also local manners and customs are quite effective for making engagements.
 In “namzedlik”, which Şer’iyye registries’ term for “engagement”, gift exchanges are highly crucial.
 Especially, it is necessary to present mutual gifts in engagement ceremonies between families as a common traditional practice.
 After analyzing different sorts of gift exchanges during the engagement process, she explores the fundamental requirements and the maximum duration of “namzedlik”

 Karaslan highlights the fundamental role of gift exchange in making Ottoman families.
 To exemplify, those gifts are not categorized into one single term.
 Rather, they take different names according to their functions like “ağırlık” (first gifting) and “harc-ı makul” (other gift-based expenditures).
 This might demonstrate the complex aspects of gift-giving in Ottoman society.
-Besides, that gifting is not mostly related to showing social status in state hierarchy but a kind of psychological support to increase women’s business potential in their workings.
+Besides, that gifting is not mostly related to showing social status in the state hierarchy but a kind of psychological support to increase women’s business potential in their workings.
 This psychological side of gifts can help to elaborate on the multiple functions of gift exchanges.

 Her article illustrates its ideas and supports its arguments with the testimonies of various Ottoman poets.
 For example, I will consider gifting as a connection provider for the Sublime Porte’s assistance in taking such couples into account.
 Furthermore, literary works are one of the most effective sources to determine the types of gifting in this respect.
 The writers underlined what gifts they and other rural and urban people received with their specific names.
 In this regard, those gifts were called differently because this was a mark of givers’ and receivers’ social status at that time.